Automated Tour Design in the Saturnian System: Introduction

 We address successive multi-moon tour design based on two key approaches.
 First, the \textit{path-finding} algorithm optimizes the sequences of resonance trajectories through grid-based DP \cite{bellome2022dp}.
 The deterministic optimization schemes have been adopted by previous literature \cite{landau2019global, Kaela2019europa}.
 A new graphical analysis tool, the pump-$V_\infty$ map, displays each resonance family as a curve of ballistic resonant orbits.
 The discretized points on these curves are then connected on the basis of the branch and bound method, which recursively propagates the resonance family hopping tour in the manner of DP (see references \cite{Beckman1974pump,Uphoff1976pump} or Figure \ref{fig:leg_opt_nomen} for definition of pump angle and $V_\infty$).
 Second, for the leg optimization problem (i.e., \textit{path-solving}), we generate a database that covers all potentially useful combinations of resonance and $V_\infty$.
 Each same-moon leg is approximated to a linear model and captures the sensitivity of $\Delta V$ to optimally change $V_\infty$.
 This database is interpolated during path-finding to provide the optimal VILT from the given initial and terminal $V_\infty$, which allows us to approximate optimal legs without solving the computationally expensive optimal control problem during the path-finding.

 The contribution of this paper is threefold.
-First, we automate the solution of the moon tour problem to be completed in only a few hours with minimal interaction.
-This reduction in run time is made possible by discretization of both path-finding and path-solving variables to maintain a tractable search space on each successive flyby.
+First, we automate the solution of the entire multi-moon tour problem to be completed in only less than 30 minutes with minimal interaction.
+This reduction in run time is made possible by discretization of both path-finding and path-solving variables to maintain a tractable search space on each successive flyby, as well as the precomputation of the sets of feasible transfers from each (discretized) resonance orbit to the other.
 We also validate that the obtained solution sets are accurate enough to be further optimized by a high-fidelity trajectory design tool.
 Second, the pump-$V_\infty$ map provides new insights into the general problem of transfer between resonant orbits.
 We show that the coordinate system using the pump angle and $V_\infty$ has an elegant connection to the representation of the underlying optimal control problem.
-Finally, our deterministic multi-objective optimization reveals an unexplored trade space of end-to-end Saturn-moon tours.
+Finally, our deterministic multi-objective optimization reveals an unexplored trade space of the end-to-end Saturn-moon tours with guaranteed optimality.